JUDa0758hCody/CMFFaILY/BsH7/L26ZJ/TGSs/HFw4Ki/interactive-lessons_3bLiQ_1747640207.md

             b. produce, reproduce, and Share Adapted Material.

-       2. Exceptions and Limitations.
-For the avoidance of doubt, where Exceptions and Limitations apply to Your use, this Public License does not apply, and You do not need to comply with its terms and conditions.
+          Exceptions and Limitations apply to Your use, this Public License does not apply, and You do not need to comply with its terms and conditions.